brightdigit/Spinetail/README.md

 * async/await
 * synchronous calls

-Let's start with an example by find a member of our audience.
+Let's start with an example using audience member lists.

+## Audience List Members

-## Getting an Audience List Member
+### Getting an Audience List Member

 According to [the documentation for the Mailchimp API](https://mailchimp.com/developer/marketing/api/list-members/get-member-info/), we can get a member of our audience list based on their _subscriber_hash_.
 This is described as: